rafatillmann/movie-ktor/README.md

-# Ghibli API

-Ghibi API is a project developed just for first steps in Ktor Framework
+The project was developed just for first steps in the Ktor Framework